MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/walkthrough-web-application-java.md

 10. In **Project Explorer**, right-click the Web Content folder of your BingAdsWebApp project and select **New** -&gt; **JSP File**.
 Name the file *index.jsp* and then click **Finish**.

 11. Open the Index.jsp file and replace its contents with the following code block.
 You must edit the sample below with the ClientId, ClientSecret, and RedirectionUri that were provisioned when you [registered your application](authentication-oauth.md#registerapplication).
 You'll also need to edit the example with your production [developer token](get-started.md#get-developer-token).
-If you are using sandbox, you should instead follow the steps below in [Configuring Sandbox](#sandbox).
+If you are using sandbox, you need to follow the steps below in [Configuring Sandbox](#sandbox).

     ```java
     <%@ page language="java" contentType="text/html; charset=utf-8" pageEncoding="utf-8"%>